tbaraza/card-triage/README.md

 Welcome to our Cardiologs **coding challenge**.

-The main goal of this interview is for us to assess your level of expertise in the Front-End ecosystem but to also understand your developer habits and evaluate your coding skills !
+The main goal of this interview is for us to assess your level of expertise in the Front-End ecosystem, but also to understand your developer habits and evaluate your coding skills!
-If it is a match this is fantastic!!
+If it is a match, this is fantastic!!
 You are a step closer to be part of the team!! :blush:

 We offer 3 options during the Technical Interview:
  1. **Coding** a small web application
  2. **Code reviewing** of an existing code base
- 3. **Open format** share us some of the code you have developed and you are excited to discuss
+ 3. **Open format** share some of the code you have developed and you are excited to discuss during the tech interview

-In all this 3 options it is important for us to have access of your technical interview code **BEFORE** the interview meeting so we have time to review your work and prepare some constructive feedback !
+In all this 3 options it is important for us to have access of your technical interview code **BEFORE** the interview meeting, so we have time to review your work and prepare some constructive feedback!
 The goal is for all of us to learn from each others.

 ## Share with us
 If you are using a private repository on GitHub, add us as a collaborator (`buenjybar`, `baptooo` and `ArthurFoucher`) so we can read your code.
-Otherwise share us your code in a zip file ( please do not include `node_modules` and `binaries` ..)
+Otherwise share us your code in a zip file ( using this `git archive --format zip --output /full/path/to/zipfile.zip master` )

 ## And of course HAVE FUN!!
 ![alt text][sponge]